elkuradusenge/elkuradusenge/README.md

 - 💬 Ask me about software development.
 - 📫 How to reach me: [click me](mailto:e.kuradusen@alustudent.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don’t talk to people much, even though I enjoy it—because I’m usually busy fixing one more bug in my code.
+- ⚡ Fun fact: I don’t talk to people much, even though I enjoy it—I’m usually busy adding one more feature to perfect it.